awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 **Note**
 If you're using 1\.11\.0 or later of the AWS VPC CNI add\-on and set `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`, as described in the next step, then you don't need to run the previous command\.

-1. If your cluster uses NodeLocal DNSCache, or you want to use Calico network policy with your pods that have their own security groups, or you have Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` for pods that you want to assign security groups to, then you must be using version 1\.11\.0 or later of the AWS VPC CNI add\-on, and you must enable the following setting\.
+1. If your cluster uses NodeLocal DNSCache, or you want to use Calico network policy with your pods that have their own security groups, or you have Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` for pods that you want to assign security groups to, then you must be using version 1\.11\.0 or later of the AWS VPC CNI add\-on, and you must enable the following setting:

    ```
    kubectl set env daemonset aws-node -n kube-system POD_SECURITY_GROUP_ENFORCING_MODE=standard